thewizardplusplus/go-exercises-backend/README.md

 - `PATH_TO_MIGRATIONS` &mdash; path to migrations (default: `./migrations`);
 - `STORAGE_ADDRESS` &mdash; [PostgreSQL](https://www.postgresql.org/) connection URI (default: `postgres://postgres:postgres@localhost:5432/postgres?sslmode=disable`).

+The following example tasks will be created:

+1. Sum of Two Numbers (Test Task)
+1. Sum of Array
+1. Product of Array
+1. Minimum of Array
+1. Maximum of Array
+1. Index of Array Minimum
+1. Index of Array Maximum
+1. Search in Array
+1. Search in Array (Last Occurrence)
+1. Filtering of Array
+1. Filtering of Array (In-place)
+1. Removing of Duplicates
+1. Removing of Duplicates (In-place)

 The solutions for the example tasks: [docs/\_solutions](docs/_solutions).

 ## Usage